Miye ou Miye: Demographics

+In 2014 Christians made up 98.70% of registered voters in Miye ou Miye.
+79.95% of the voters were Greek Catholics.

 Miye ou Miye’s population prior to 1985, which is when the town was attacked during the civil war, was around 5000+ inhabitants.
 Due to the displacement by the civil war; about half the population migrated to Western countries, about a quarter moved to the capital, Beirut, and the rest returned and settled in Miye ou Miye.
 Miye ou Miye is a Christian village.
 The people of Miye ou Miye are mostly members of the Melkite Greek Catholic Church (85%), with a few Maronites (7%), Protestants (6%), and Baptists (2%).
 The population of the town doubles when the immigrants / expatriates return to spend their summer vacations in their ancestral home.
-Arabic is the official language; English and French are also spoken.